Inventitech/phd-thesis-template/README.md

 ## Style

-Here is a side-by-side comparison of the two different styles.
+Here is a side-by-side comparison of the two styles.

 | Old Style       |  New (this template) |
 :----------------:|:---------------------: